communityinclusion/explorevr.org/_posts/2013-06-20-staff_expenditure.md

 ---
 published: true
-title: Clustering of agencies based on staff they have and total money they expend
+title: Scatter plot of agencies based on staff they have and total money they expend
 author: kartik
 layout: post
 categories: